princecharming24hrs/KORTNIT-OSINT-DRIVEN-THREAT-INTELLIGENCE-ASSESSMENT/README.md

-# KORTNIT OSINT THREAT INTELLIGENCE PROJECT
+# KORTNIT GROUP - OSINT Driven Threat Intelligence Assessment
 A Proactive and Preventive CyberSecurity Threat Intelligence project for an IT Service firm - Kortnit group